 White Island, also known in Maori as Whakaari, is an active volcano situated 49 km off the coast of New Zealand's Bay of Plenty region.
 White Island is easily accessible as tour operators run regular trips to the island from Whakatane, in fact it is one of the most accessible active marine volcanos in the world.
 Though the majority of White Island is underwater, some 321m of the cone sticks out of the ocean, forming a circular island.
 Tours of White Island include visiting the ruins of the sulphur factory abandoned in the 1930s, and getting up close to roaring steam vents, bubbling mud pits, hot volcanic streams, sulphur encrusted fumeroles and the amazing lake of steaming acid.

-Mobile-friendly - The Tauranga, Rotorua and Coromandel regions offers some of New Zealand’s most spectacular scenery.
+Mobile-friendly - The Tauranga, Rotorua and Coromandel regions offer some of New Zealand's most spectacular scenery.
 Deep blue lakes surrounded by volcanic and geothermal backdrops to long sandy beaches.
-Walk in the crater of White Island, New Zealand's most active volcano, or drop into a vineyard for lunch.
+Walk in the crater of White Island, New Zealand's most active volcano, or land on a secluded beach.
 Range of scenic flights and experiences allowing you to discover the region from above.

 Bay of Plenty fishing with your owner/operator guide Lindsay Hunt.
 Choose between inshore saltwater, coastal saltwater fishing or freshwater fishing.
 Taupo and Rotorua lakes, Whakatane and White Island, Tauranga.
 Whether you are after a world famous Taupo or Rotorua trout, White Island Kingfish or Inshore Snapper fishing in Whakatane, Ezyfishing Charters can help.

 This New Zealand map does not display any listings on the map itself but may provide navigation by clicking on map symbol.
 Alternatively select a category or a region from the main links to find and view tourism businesses.